Treatment for Sleep Apnea Hampton Roads, VA

 How do I know if I am a candidate for oral appliance therapy?

 Patients will work with their physician to determine the best treatment for their sleep apnea or sleep-disordered breathing.
-Some physicians recommend oral appliance therapy as the first choice for mild or even moderate OSA.
+Some physicians recommend oral appliance therapy as the first choice for mild or moderate OSA.

-Oral appliances are also indicated for patients who are not candidates for surgery including tonsillectomy, tongue surgery adenoidectomy, palatal surgery, jaw advancement, or tracheotomy.
+Oral appliances are also indicated for patients who are not candidates for surgery, including tonsillectomy, tongue surgery, adenoidectomy, palatal surgery, jaw advancement, or tracheotomy.

 Coastal Virginia Sleep Solutions service locations